 Our office space and service and learning centers are presently mainly located on leased premises.
 We purchased 7,582 square meters of building space in Beijing in July 2011, which we renovated as offices in the fiscal year ended February 28, 2013.
-With respect to our leased premises, at the end of each lease term, which generally ranges from two to five years, we must negotiate an extension of the lease and if we are not able to negotiate an extension on terms acceptable to us, we will be forced to move to a different location, or the rent may increase significantly.
+With respect to our leased premises, at the end of each lease term, which generally ranges from one to six years, we must negotiate an extension of the lease and if we are not able to negotiate an extension on terms acceptable to us, we will be forced to move to a different location, or the rent may increase significantly.
 This could disrupt our operations and adversely affect our profitability.
 All of our leases are subject to renewal at market prices, which could result in a substantial rent increase at each time of renewal.
-We compete with many other businesses for sites in certain highly desirable locations and some landlords may have entered into long-term leases with our competitors for prime locations.
+We compete with many other businesses for sites in certain prime locations and some landlords may have entered into long-term leases with our competitors for these locations.
 As a result, we may not be able to obtain new leases at desirable locations or renew our existing leases on acceptable terms or at all, which could adversely affect our business.
-In addition, we have not been able to receive from our lessors copies of title certificates to prove that our lessors have authorization to lease the properties to us for seven of our leased properties of approximately 7,800 square meters in total involving aggregate annual rentals of approximately RMB5.8 million.
-Operations on these seven leased properties contributed approximately 1.8% of our total net revenues for the fiscal year ended February 28, 2013.
+In addition, a few of our lessors have not been able to provide us with copies of title certificates or other evidencing documents to prove that they have authorization to lease the properties to us.
+We also have not registered most of our lease agreements with the relevant PRC governmental authorities as required by relevant PRC law.
 As of the date of this annual report, we are not aware of any actions, claims or investigations threatened against us or our lessors with respect to the defects in our leasehold interests.
-However, if any of our leases are terminated as a result of challenges by third parties or governmental authorities for lack of title certificates or proof of authorization to lease, we do not expect to be subject to any fines or penalties but we may be forced to relocate the affected learning centers and incur additional expenses relating to such relocation.
-If we fail to find suitable replacement sites in a timely manner or on terms acceptable to us, our business and results of operations could be materially and adversely affected.
 We were aware of the defects when we entered into those leases.
 In many cases, we entered into leases upon promises from the lessors that relevant certificates and authorizations would be delivered at a later time, which did not eventually materialize.
 Our business and legal teams followed an internal guideline to identify and assess risks in connection with leasing the properties, and a final business decision was made after our analysis of the likely impact of the defects on the leasehold interests and the value of the properties to our expansion plan.
 However, there is no assurance that our decision would always lead to the favorable outcome we expected to achieve .
+If any of our leases are terminated as a result of challenges by third parties or government authorities for lack of title certificates or proof of authorization to lease, we do not expect to be subject to any fines or penalties but we may be forced to relocate the affected learning centers and incur additional expenses relating to such relocation.
+If we fail to find suitable replacement sites in a timely manner or on terms acceptable to us, our business and results of operations could be materially and adversely affected.